 - 3. Q. May a coach run two 3-hour practices with players in full gear during days 6-14 of the fall pre-season period? - A. No, total practice time for double sessions cannot exceed five total hours. - 4.
 Q. May a coach run two 2-hour practices with players in full gear during days 6-14 of the fall pre-season period? - A. Yes, provided the two practices are separated by at least a three hour rest period. - 5.
 Q. May a coach run a 3-hour single practice in full gear followed by a 2-hour walk through in helmets only as long as there are three hours of rest time separating the two sessions during days 6-14 of the fall preseason? - A. Yes - 6.
 Q. May coaches run a one 5-hour practice during days 6-14 of the fall pre-season period? - A. No, no one practice session can exceed three hours in length at any time.
 The 3-hour session includes warm-up, stretching, cool down, walk through, conditioning and weight room activities. - 7.
-Q. May teams have a full scrimmage against another school on the first day of full contact in full gear? - A. No, teams must practice for three days in full gear before having an interscholastic scrimmage. - 8.
-Q. May teams attend a camp beginning the sixth day of the fall pre-season and practice in full gear against another team at the camp? - A. Yes, provided it's not a full team scrimmage and it's practicing against matched athletes from another team. - 9.
-Q. May an individual join the football team for the first time on the teams fourteenth day of practice and compete the next day in the school's first regular season game? - A. No, individuals must have ten days of practice prior to competition. - 10.
+Q. May teams have a full scrimmage against another school on the first day of full contact in full gear? - A. No, teams must practice for three days in full gear before having an interscholastic scrimmage or combined practice. - 8.
+Q. May an individual join the football team for the first time on the teams fourteenth day of practice and compete the next day in the school's first regular season game? - A. No, individuals must have ten days of practice prior to competition. - 9.
 Q. May an athlete who has been injured and being held out from practice during the season for a period of two weeks rejoin the team when medically cleared and play immediately? - A. Yes, provided during that two week period the athlete was attending practice and doing some prescribed light conditioning workouts on uninjured areas.